OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     }
     ```

-## Create a mapping of actions to their callback functions
+## Create a mapping of actions to their functions

 1. Be sure that the HTML file that the `<FunctionFile>` element in the manifest points to has a `<script>` tag that loads a custom JavaScript file.